 Social networking has evolved differently in the middle kingdom than in western societies.
 Forget the classic western sites such as Facebook, Twitter or Youtube.
-In China the market is dominated by local, Chinese social media outlets.
+In China, the market is dominated by local, Chinese social media outlets.
 The established networks that we’ve come to know in the west have not been able to successfully expand here due to strict state censorship.
 Being protected by this powerful barrier and without the influence of large, western social media firms many localized networks have been specifically developed for the Chinese market, meeting the desire people have to connect with each other in a unique way.

-Different social networks means different approaches, strategies and behaviors that you will have to learn before doing anything.
+Different social networks mean different approaches, strategies and behaviors that you will have to learn before doing anything.
 The key is to be adaptable and flexible.
 Previous strategies do not necessarily work on these Chinese style networks.
 An in-depth understanding of the different social networks is the key to thriving in the Chinese market.

 What are the key social media platforms?

-Currently these are the most dominant social networking sites but remember this may well change in such a fast paced market.
+Currently, these are the most dominant social networking sites but remember this may well change in such a fast-paced market.

 Wechat : Wechat is Tencent’s flagship social network.
 It started as a simple app for the smartphone whose main appeal was to send short vocal messages before morphing into a fully fledged social networking platform.
 It has over 500 million registered users and is on the rise, locally and internationally (particularly in Asia).

 It is currently considerably harder to market effectively on Wechat because it is a closed social network.
 Users can only see content, posts and likes posted by people they have added as friends.
-So far there is one way to bypass this obstacle, have people add and subscribe to your brand account using QR codes to spread news about the brand.
+So far there is one way to bypass this obstacle, have people add and subscribe to your brand account using QR codes to spread the news about the brand.
 Once customers are following your account you can promote special discounts or content exclusively for subscribers.